instana/iOSAgent/README.md

 >`reportingUrl` is optional and should only be used for on-premisses Instana installations.

-## Events
+## Beacons
-All communication to the Instana backend is done trough events.
+All communication to the Instana backend is done trough beacons.

-> Other than custom event events, there is no way for the end user to send events, even so some configuration options are exposed.
+> Other than custom beacons, there is no way for the end user to send beacons, even so some configuration options are exposed.

-`beaconReporterQueueSize` represents the size of the ring buffer in which events are stored.
-Events can be overwritten if too many are triggered before a buffer flush.
-If you expect a large volume of events you can increase the buffer size.
+`beaconReporterQueueSize` represents the size of the ring buffer in which beacons are stored.
+Beacons can be overwritten if too many are triggered before a buffer flush.
+If you expect a large volume of beacons you can increase the buffer size.

-`suspendReporting` allows developers to decide in which cases to suspend the sending of events to the Instana backend.
+`suspendReporting` allows developers to decide in which cases to suspend the sending of beacons to the Instana backend.
 The options are: `never`, `lowBattery`, `cellularConnection`.

-### Custom Events
+### Custom Beacons
-If you wish to mark a specific event in your application, you can use a custom event to send it to Instana.
+If you wish to mark a specific beacon in your application, you can use a custom beacon to send it to Instana.

-	let event = CustomEventEvent(name: "my-custom-event", timestamp: Date().timeIntervalSince1970, duration: 2.5)
+	let beacon = CustomBeacon(name: "my-custom-Beacon", timestamp: Date().timeIntervalSince1970, duration: 2.5)
-    Instana.reporter.submit(event)
+    Instana.reporter.submit(beacon)

-> `timestamp` and `duration` are optional for custom events.
+> `timestamp` and `duration` are optional for custom beacons.

 ## Remote Call Instrumentation
 The following configuration options are available: `automaticAndManual`, `automatic`, `manual`, `none`.